niess/danton/docs/source/geometry.rst

 Topography
 ----------

-The Earth surface can be modelled according to a Global Digital Elevation Model (GDEM), the like e.g. `SRTMGL1`_.
-Alternativelly, a constant topography elevation, all over the Earth, can be specified as well.
+The Earth's surface can be modelled according to a Global Digital Elevation Model (GDEM), such as `SRTMGL1`_.
+Alternatively, a constant topography elevation can be specified for the entire Earth.

 .. important::